 We all dread that moment when the electric bill comes.
 We open our inbox or tear open the envelope to see what the damage is, and every month that number only seems to climb.
 One of the easiest, and fastest ways to cut your electric bill is to evaluate and determine if your home lighting is energy-efficient.
 As lighting technology continues to improve, there are more options than ever before to help make home lighting more energy-efficient.
-The experts at Electric Today have put together a list of energy efficient lighting solutions.
+The experts at [companhy_name] have put together a list of energy-efficient lighting solutions.

 LED lights are available in many options for both indoor and outdoor lighting.
-There are LED bulb replacements for 40W, 60W and 75W traditional incandescent bulbs, track lights, kitchen lighting and outdoor area lights such as pathway lights or porch lights.
+There are LED bulb replacements for 40W, 60W, and 75W traditional incandescent bulbs, track lights, kitchen lighting, and outdoor area lights such as pathway lights or porch lights.
 While LED lights do cost more, they last much longer and are far more efficient, making them well worth the initial investment.
-The actually installation of LED lights into your home can get complicated beyond just regular light bulbs.
-We recommend letting one of our experienced electricians take care of the install, to ensure safety and save you time and hassle while creating the best effect possible.
+The actual installation of LED lights into your home can get complicated beyond just regular light bulbs.
+We recommend letting one of our experienced electricians take care of the installation, to ensure safety and save you time and hassle while creating the best effect possible.
 We can also see to it that all of your dimmers or lighting controls are compatible with LED lighting.

-CFL’s or “compact fluorescent lamps” are a continuous tube in a spiral shape, or a twisted version of the long tube fluorescent lights that are often found in kitchens and garages.
-CFL’s are made in several sizes to fit most modern fixtures.
+CFLs or “compact fluorescent lamps” are continuous tubes in a spiral shape or twisted versions of the long tube fluorescent lights that are often found in kitchens and garages.
+CFLs are made in several sizes to fit most modern fixtures.
 They are four times more efficient that incandescent light bulbs and last up to 10 times longer.
 They use 50-80% less energy than incandescent light bulbs, making them a great choice for households looking to incorporate more energy-efficient lighting solutions.
-CFL’s are available in a spectrum of colors, with newer models providing warm, inviting lighting options for your home.
-CFL’s are also good for the planet.
-By replacing a single incandescent light bulb with a CFL, you can prevent a half-ton of CO2 entering the atmosphere over the lifespan of the bulb.
+CFLs are available in a spectrum of colors, with newer models providing warm, inviting lighting options for your home.
+CFLs are also good for the planet.
+By replacing a single incandescent light bulb with a CFL, you can prevent a half-ton of CO2 from entering the atmosphere over the lifespan of the bulb.

-When looking to integrate new, more energy-efficient lighting solutions into your home, call the professional electricians at Electric Today.
-We are experts when it comes to safely installing the latest, most cutting-edge lighting technology in your home.
+When looking to integrate new, more energy-efficient lighting solutions into your home, call the professional electricians at [companhy_name].
+We are experts when it comes to safely install the latest, most cutting-edge lighting technology in your home.
 We can integrate energy-efficient solutions throughout your home while saving you time and money in the process.
-Call us today at 813-653-4221 when you need recessed lighting, accent lighting, track lighting and any other essential lighting fixtures.
+Call us today at (813) 696-3398 when you need recessed lighting, accent lighting, track lighting, and any other essential lighting fixtures.